Ben's Toolbox for Logic Pro

 The Stream Deck is the fastest hardware interface for Ben's Toolbox.
 It can trigger tools, windows, logic key commands, articulations, Visual Helper and prepared workflows.

 Live feedback: Stream Deck Buttons can not only send, but also display status.
-This is particularly crucial for articulations: the active playing technique can be reported back instead of just blindly pressing a button.
+This applies to articulations, MIDI-CC feedback and the Visual Helper.
+The active playing technique or an activated grid helper can be reported back instead of just blindly pressing a button.

 Installation and updates